natalieagus/50002/docs/Software/o_virtualmachine.md

 There has to be some kind of **manager** program that oversees the execution of these processes because we only have limited amount of resources: CPU cores, RAM size, cache size, etc. This **manager** program is called the Operating System.
 Specifically, the part of the OS that is responsible for process management is the **operating system kernel**.

-The role of the OS Kernel is to provide an environment such that each **process** is under the **illusion** that it has the whole machine (I/O devices, resources like CPU and RAM) to itself, while the truth is that we are actually sharing these hardware resources amongst many processes.
+The role of the OS Kernel is to provide an <span class="orange-bold">environment</span> such that each **process** is under the **illusion** that it has the whole machine (I/O devices, resources like CPU and RAM) to itself, while the truth is that we are actually sharing these hardware resources amongst many processes.

+{: .note-title}
+> Virtual Machine (Virtual Processor)
+>
+> A virtual processor is an **abstraction** provided by the operating system or hypervisor that allows a single physical processor core to emulate multiple independent execution contexts, enabling efficient multitasking or virtualization.

 ### [The Operating System Kernel](https://www.youtube.com/watch?v=4pizOgCT11k&t=95s)
 The Operating System (OS) Kernel is a *special* program that is written to **manage** and **oversees** the execution of all other processes in system.
 It has the **highest privilege** in computer system, i.e: it can terminate any program, has access to all kinds of hardware resources (Physical Memory, I/O devices).